What causes a tsunami?

 Tsunami are usually caused by earthquakes that move the sea floor.
 Other causes include;

 - meteorite impact

-Sudden changes to the seafloor raises the water level locally and causes the ocean to flow away from the movement, creating waves.
+Sudden changes to the seafloor raises the water level above and causes the sea to flow away from the movement, creating waves.

-In the open ocean, tsunami waves travel at 600kph to 700kph.
+In the open ocean, tsunami waves travel at 600 to 700 kilometres per hour (kph).
 In the deep ocean, waves from a large tsunami may be as little as 60cm high.
 They pass ships unnoticed.
-As they encounter shallow water, they slow down to about 30kph and increase in height.
+As they reach shallow water, they slow down to about 30kph and gain height.

 Before a tsunami